johnowusuduah/docker-flask-gateway/README.md

 # Dockerfile for a Flask Application

-A Dockerfile that Containerizes a Flask Application Which Pushes a Json Payload of the Definition of Machine Learning to an HTML file called Index.html.
+A dockerfile that containerizes a flask application which pushes a json payload of the definition of machine learning to an HTML file called Index.html.